htaox/react-redux-universal-fhir/README.md

 For the latest builds of examples, please visit [here](http://hl7-fhir.github.io/)

-Thanks to @erikas react-redux-universal-hot-example.
+Heavily based on @erikas react-redux-universal-hot-example.
 The project can be found [here](https://github.com/erikras/react-redux-universal-hot-example)

 ###Warning: Not Production Ready!